mdppml/PP-GWAS/local_run/README.md

 P (Number of Computational Nodes) = 4
 ```

 You can scale these up for larger experiments depending on available compute.
-If you encounter memory issues, reduce batch or block sizes (for example, lower any BPR-like batching parameter in your setup).
+If you encounter memory issues, reduce reduce BPR.

 ## ❓ Troubleshooting